francosae/flik/README.md

   <img src="https://user-images.githubusercontent.com/69439997/189599014-783eaac8-7f74-43da-b63d-1a50aa61565e.jpeg" width="33%" />
   <img src="https://user-images.githubusercontent.com/189599015-b0181385-99e4-4c35-89b5-a349c61a42d9.jpeg" width="33%" />
 </p>

-# Flik
-Flik is an engaging social photo hunting app that generates new prompts every day.

 ## Inspiration
 We wanted to create a social media app similar to BeReal that gave users a fun and engaging way to connect using daily generating photo prompts.